geo-sapiens/RColetum/README.md

 * `GetForms` allowed to get the principal information about each form avaliable in your account;

-* `GetFormsSchema` this function works to get the schema from a specific form.
-This schema contains informations about the ids, names, types, hierarquy and others of each question, thats can be used to get the answers posteriorly.
+* `GetFormStructure` this function works to get the structure from a specific form.
+This structure contains informations about the ids, names, types, hierarquy and others of each question, thats can be used to get the answers posteriorly.

 * `GetAnswers` return one or more data frames with all the answers of a specific form.
-This function make a call to `GetFormsSchema` and use the result to automatic generate the exact query for any form, takes the result and mount the data frame in a friendly way.
+This function make a call to `GetFormStructure` and use the result to automatic generate the exact query for any form, takes the result and mount the data frame in a friendly way.